bitmovin/bitmovin-player-android-samples/README.md

 + **CustomAdaptation** Shows how the Bitmovin Player can be setup to implement custom adaptation behavior.

 ### Advertising
++   **ImaAds** Shows how the Bitmovin Player can be setup and configured for playback of ads using IMA SDK.
-+   **BasicAds** Shows how the Bitmovin Player can be setup and configured for playback of ads.
++   **BitmovinAds** Shows how the Bitmovin Player can be setup and configured for playback of ads using Bitmovin Advertising Module.
-+   **CompanionAds** Show how the Bitmovin Player can be setup and configured to show companion ads.
++   **CompanionAds** Show how the Bitmovin Player can be setup and configured to show companion ads using IMA SDK.

 ### UI & Subtitles
 +   **CustomUi** Shows how the Bitmovin Player can be setup and configured to be controlled by a custom native UI.